Dedrone Holdings: Funding

 In April 2015, Dedrone received $3 million in seed funding from venture firm Target Partners.
 In May 2016, Dedrone raised $10 million, and in May 2017 $15 million.

 In 2021–2022 Dedrone closed Series C & C-1 rounds of investing led by Axon Enterprise totaling $60.5 million.

 Certifications

-Dedrone was certified by Veracode— a US-based application security company providing multiple software security analysis technologies.

 In 2019, Dedrone's counter-drone technology was approved by the UK government Centre for the Protection of National Infrastructure.
 It was the first official validation of counter-drone technology in the UK.